EXPERT PROMPTING MASTERCLASS

 The Constraint Formula

-[Task] + [What to avoid] + [Format requirement] + [Unusual element]
+[Task] + [What to avoid] + [Format] + [Unusual element] = Original output

 Example:

-Write a job posting for a senior engineer.
+Write a job posting for senior engineer.

 Constraints: